Cowlam, St Mary's Church

 HERITAGE HIGHLIGHTS: Superbly carved Norman font

-The restoration swept away much of historic interest in the church, but one historic feature remains, and makes up for all else.
-That is the font, a exceptional Norman creation in tub shape, covered with rare and beautiful carvings.
+The restoration swept away much of historic interest in the church, but one historic feature remains and makes up for all else.
+That is the font, an exceptional Norman creation in tub shape, covered with rare and beautiful carvings.

 The quality of the carving on the Cowlam font is sumptuous, and the effect is even more powerful when seen in this small, seemingly forgotten little church.
 A similar Norman font can be found at Kirkburn.

 NB.
-Even if the roadside sign says that the church is open you may still have to fecth the key from Manor Farm, immediately beside the site.
+Even if the roadside sign says that the church is open you may still have to fetch the key from Manor Farm, immediately beside the site.